Skip to main content

 Devolution gives Scotland, Wales and Northern Ireland some ability to self-govern within the United Kingdom.

-Devolution includes the transfer of legislative powers to the Scottish parliament, the Welsh parliament or Senedd Cymru and the Northern Ireland Assembly.
-It also includes granting of powers to the Scottish government, the Welsh government and the Northern Ireland Executive.
+Devolution includes the transfer of legislative powers to the Scottish parliament, the Welsh parliament or senedd Cymru and the Northern Ireland assembly.
+It also includes granting of powers to the Scottish government, the Welsh government and the Northern Ireland executive.

 The UK parliament remains sovereign in law and still legislates for Scotland, Wales and Northern Ireland.
 By convention, it does not do so for devolved matters without the consent of the relevant parliament or assembly.